mrk21/firebrew/README.md

 #### install

-Install the extension which is designated by the `extension-name` argument.
+Install the extension which is designated by the `extension-name` argument:

 ```bash
 $ firebrew install <extension-name>